arshimtiaz/portfolio/arshimtiazportfolio/content/about/index.md

 ## Beyond Academics

-Outside of academics and work, I enjoy exploring new technologies, honing my pentesting skills, and contributing to open-source projects.
+Outside of formal education and work, I enjoy exploring new technologies, refining my pentesting skills, and contributing to open-source projects.
 I’m also passionate about **Linux customization** (I’m an Arch Linux enthusiast!) and creating innovative tools for red teaming.

-Feel free to explore my blog where I document my journey, share tips, and discuss my learnings in cyber security and beyond.
+Feel free to explore my blog where I document my journey, share tips, and discuss my learnings in cybersecurity and beyond.

 ---